netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 ![netdata-cloud-custom-charts](img/netdata-cloud-custom-charts.png)

 In this example we just made three counter type metrics `comments`, `comment_threads` and `comment_authors` but you can make any type of metric you want.
 You can also make multiple charts for each job.
 For example you could make a chart for each table in your database or different types of metrics of interest (there are some examples of this in the default `pandas.conf`).

+## Feedback!

+If you have some custom metrics in a SQL database that you want to monitor in Netdata then please feel free to try this out and let us know how it goes.
+We would love to hear your feedback and see what you come up with.

+If you have ideas or requests for other features that you'd like to see on Netdata, you can create a [GitHub Discussion](https://github.com/netdata/netdata/discussions), open a [Feature request](https://github.com/netdata/netdata-cloud/issues/new?assignees=&labels=feature+request%2Cneeds+triage&template=FEAT_REQUEST.yml&title=%5BFeat%5D%3A+) on our Netdata Cloud repository or engage with the community on the [Netdata Discord](https://discord.com/invite/mPZ6WZKKG2), [community forums](https://community.netdata.cloud/) or just drop a comment on in the [giscus](https://giscus.app/) below this post!